giaynhap/StepSlider/README.md

 - `sliderCircleColor`
 - `sliderCircleImage`

-Supports haptic feedback on `valueChanged:`.

 #### Labels

-From version `1.0.0` StepSlider support labels near each circle on track.
+From version 1.0.0 StepSlider support labels near each circle on track.

 ```objc
 slider.labels = @[@"Some string", @"another string", @"one more"];